crewlinker/protoc-gen-dynamodb/README.md

 - [ ] SHOULD Add test that errors when unsupported map type is used
 - [ ] SHOULD test with coverage test as described here: https://go.dev/blog/integration-test-coverage
-- [ ] SHOULD Fuzz the "Presence" message as well, but this might require revamping the fuzzing setup
+- [ ] SHOULD Fuzz the "FieldPresence" message as well, but this might require revamping the fuzzing setup because of interface types in the generated types
 - [ ] SHOULD test that messages from external packages that DO implement the MarshalDynamoItem can be used in fields without problem
 - [ ] SHOULD turn panics into errors (or add catch mechanism)